Skip to main content

 • Container Command Injection: Shell commands in command: and args: arrays

-• Init Container Exploitation: Malicious init containers with download-and-execute patterns
+• Init Container Exploitation: Risky init containers with download-and-execute patterns

 • Environment Variable Injection: Command substitution in environment values